nitesh4146/Self-Driving-Cars/P5-Vehicle-Detection-Tracking/writeup_template.md

 The function `find_cars` return a list of all bounding boxes where a car was found.
 However, this list contains many false positives.
 To tackle this, I first combined all overlapping boxes by adding on top of each other to generate a heatmap of detections.
 This is implemented in function `add_heat`.
 Stronger the value of heat at point, more are the chances that multiple windows overlapped to give a positive detection at this point.
 Thus I thresholded this heatmap in `apply_threshold` function to only keep strong detections. `label` function returns all the bounding boxes from the thresholded heatmap.
 These boxes are then plotted using `draw_labeled_bboxes` function.

+Following image was taken from a processed Video.
+Noisy Heatmap is shown in the top-left corner and Filtered Heatmap is shown in the top-right corner:

+![alt text][video_image]

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding Noisy detections, heatmaps and label or filtered output:

 ![alt text][pipeline]

 ---